-The DATE Function takes the Year from the Date you type in cell A2, and uses the zero (0) day of month 1 (January), which is the last day … Read the rest
+The DATE Function takes the Year from the Date you type in cell A2, and uses the zero (0) day of month 1 (January), … Read the rest

 The DATEDIF Function comes in handy when you want to know how many years, months, and days there are between two dates.
 And even though it may be slightly flawed, it still beats the alternatives.

 The following spreadsheet works well for birthdays or anniversaries.
 The DATEDIF Function is being used to generate the Years, Months, and Days.